yigitsever/gradecoin-site/content/_index.md

 ## /config
 - Making a GET request to this auxiliary endpoint will provide the current configuration of the Gradecoin network in JSON form.
 - The information about the individual fields can be found in the [misc Page](@/misc_docs.md).

+## /version
+- Shows the current version of Gradecoin.
+- You can use this to compare the live version to the version on GitHub.

 # Questions
 ## This all sound complicated!